-- Monster has a rather tragic example of a man who used to be a Friend To All Living Things in the forest he grew up around.
+- A tragic example is a man who used to be a Friend To All Living Things in the forest he grew up around.
 That was before he killed an innocent man in the place because he was ordered to.

 - The manipulative, vindictive Freesia from Jubei-chan hangs out in the village of the cute talking animals for a bit before she sets off to collect the hero's head.